Community indicators of living well

 We covered lots of things and this is a summary of the key themes that emerged, including the questions asked, insights shared and resources shared.

 The purpose of this story is to contribute the learnings into our collective commons of knowledge.
-You might find things here that are useful for you today, and this story will also form a foundation to serve futher explorations on the topic.
+You might find things here that are useful for you today, and this story will also form a foundation to serve further explorations on the topic.

 If you would like, you are welcome to leave your own comments, with questions, insights and resources, at the bottom of the story.
 And feel free to share this with other people who you think may find it interesting or useful.